Click on the following link for PDF document that is formatted for printing.

 Gulden Karakok, UNC

-Plans are being made for the 18th Colorado Mathematics Awards Ceremony and Reception to be held on Thursday, May 16 at the Grant - Humphreys Mansion in Denver.
+Plans are in the works for the 19th Colorado Mathematics Awards Ceremony and Reception to be held on Tuesday, May 13 at the Grant - Humphreys Mansion in Denver.
 At the school level we'll be recognizing the top ten participants on MATHCOUNTS, the AMC 8, 10, and 12 contests, and the outstanding members of the Colorado American Regions Mathematics League team.
-At the collegiate level we'll be recognizing the top three Putnam scorers and the top team(s) on the Mathematical Contest in Modeling.
+At the collegiate level we'll be recognizing the top three Putnam scorers, and the top team(s) on the Mathematical Contest in Modeling.
 We expect to recognize between 50 and 60 winners.
 With the winners, parents, and teachers, we expect between 120 and 130 to attend the event.

-We are very appreciative of the support that the Rocky Mountain Section has provided for this event over the years.
+We appreciate the support that the Rocky Mountain Section has provided for this event over the years.

 Suggestions for additional sources of funding are welcomed.
 Please contact me at email@example.com.